-&lt;sup>2 The source is the revised Environmental and Social Policy of the European Bank for Reconstruction and Development applicable as of May 12, 2008.
+&lt;sup>3 The source is the revised Environmental and Social Policy of the European Bank for Reconstruction and Development applicable as of May 12, 2008.

-&lt;sup>3 Equivalent to a gross electrical output of 140 MW for steam and single cycle gas turbine power stations.
+&lt;sup>4 Equivalent to a gross electrical output of 140 megawatts for steam and single cycle gas turbine power stations.

 - 7. Construction of motorways, express roads and lines for long-distance railway traffic; airports with a basic runway length of 2,100 metres or more; new roads of four or more lanes, or realignment and/or widening of existing roads to provide four or more lanes, where such new roads, or realigned and/or widened sections of road would be 10 km or more in a continuous length. - 8.
 Pipelines, terminals, and associated facilities for the large-scale transport of gas, oil, and chemicals. - 9.
 Sea ports and also inland-waterways and ports for inland-waterway traffic which permit the passage of vessels of over 1,350 tonnes; trading ports, piers for loading and unloading connected to land and outside ports (excluding ferry piers) which can take vessels of over 1,350 tonnes. - 10.
 Waste-processing and disposal installations for the incineration, chemical treatment or landfill of hazardous, toxic or dangerous wastes. - 11.
 Large dams and other impoundments designed for the holding back or permanent storage of water (including for generation of power).\ - 12.
 Groundwater abstraction activities or artificial groundwater recharge schemes in cases where the annual volume of water to be abstracted or recharged amounts to 10 million cubic metres or more. - 13.
-Industrial plants for the (a) production of pulp from timber or similar fibrous materials; or (b) production of paper and board with a production capacity exceeding 200 air-dried metric tonnes per day. - 14.
-Large-scale peat extraction, quarries and open-cast mining, and processing of metal ores or coal. - 15.
-Extraction of petroleum and natural gas for commercial purposes. - 16.
-Installations for storage of petroleum, petrochemical, or chemical products with a capacity of 200,000 tonnes or more.
+Industrial plants for the (a) production of pulp from timber or similar fibrous materials; or (b) production of paper and board with a production capacity exceeding 200 air-dried metric tonnes per day.

-&lt;sup>4 As per the definition of the International Commission on Large Dams (ICOLD).
-ICOLD defines a large dam as a dam with a height of 15 m or more from the foundation.
-Dams that are between 5 and 15 meters high and have a reservoir volume of more than 3 million cubic metres are also classified as large dams.
+&lt;sup>5 As per the definition of the International Commission on Large Dams (ICOLD).
+ICOLD defines a large dam as a dam with a height of 15 metres or more from the foundation.
+Dams that are between 5 and 15 metres high and have a reservoir volume of more than 3 million cubic metres are also classified as large dams.